fastify/fastify/docs/Guides/Recommendations.md

   option        dontlognull
   retries       3
   option redispatch
-  # The following option make haproxy close connections to backend servers
+  # The following option makes haproxy close connections to backend servers
   # instead of keeping them open.
 This can alleviate unexpected connection
   # reset errors in the Node process.
   option http-server-close